sugimotot/btsdoc-portal/developers/5_full-witness_nodes/nodes_memory_reduction.md

 Allows to track only the history of selected accounts.

-Suppose you have an application wallet or something that is only interested in the history of 1 account or just a few accounts, no need to spend the memory in the huge amount of account history from the rest of the network.
+Suppose you have an application wallet or something that is only interested in the history of one account or just a few accounts, no need to spend the memory in the huge amount of account history from the rest of the network.
 You will still be able to do transfers and everything as normal, it is just the account history that will not be available.

 In order to track the history only for just one account you may start the node as: